My name is Dielle Lundberg.

 Links:

-In addition to my work in public health research, I am an active multi-media artist and novelist, creating art under the pen name Lyra McMahon
+In addition to my work in public health research, I am an active multi-media artist and novelist, creating art under the pen name Lyra McMahon.

 All content I share on my website, in essays and other writings, and on my social media and other platforms represents my personal expression and does not reflect the views of any institutions, funders, organizations, or other projects, entities, or individuals I am affiliated with or connected to — presently, in the past, or in the future.
+As a human, I value constructive feedback and continuing to learn and unlearn, and I also recognize that differences in opinion and practice are often healthy.
+I believe that all people have inherent dignity and deserve connection and community, and that harm is typically best addressed through dialogue, growth, repair, and accountability rather than through policing, shaming, and other carceral punishments.